MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/0.1/http.md

 ms.prod: microsoft-edge
 ---

-# DevTools Protocol 0.1 HTTP Endpoints
+# DevTools Protocol HTTP Endpoints

-**Microsoft Edge DevTools Protocol Version 0.1** supports the following HTTP endpoints.
+**DevTools Protocol 0.1** supports the following HTTP endpoints.
 See [using the protocol](../index.md#using-the-protocol) for more on connecting to a browser content process and the [Domains](domains/index.md) documentation for the full web sockets-based devtools protocol API.

 ## /json/version